Tackling and preventing sexual misconduct webinar series - resources

 Useful links

-Professor Tim David, Hania Khalid, and Sarah Elson were the main speakers for the session.
-Professor David presented the case of Professor Oliver Brooke, who was convicted of procuring and distributing child pornography in 1986.
+Professor David presented the case of Professor Oliver Brooke, who was convicted of procuring and distributing images of child sex abuse in 1986.
 The case highlighted the leniency of the appeal court, which reduced Brooke's sentence.
 A 1998 Dispatches programme, which exposed sexually motivated misconduct by doctors led to changes in legislation and a better understanding of the seriousness of such offences.
 Hania Khalid presented her research highlighting the prison sentences, sex offender orders, and the outcomes of the tribunals.
 She noted that 95.9% of the cases resulted in erasure, while two doctors were suspended and later allowed to resume clinical practice.
 Professor David summarised the learning points from the research, including the impact of IT-related changes, and the advantages of the UK regulatory system.
-He emphasized the importance of the PSA in reviewing final hearing decisions and protecting the public.
+He emphasised the importance of the PSA in reviewing final hearing decisions and protecting the public.
 Participants discussed the importance of early intervention, the role of colleagues in detecting suspicious behaviour, and the potential for AI to contribute to both the generation and detection of indecent images.
-They emphasized the need for better awareness and reporting mechanisms.
+They emphasised the need for better awareness and reporting mechanisms.

 28 February 2025 | 39 Essex Chambers, Alexis Hearnden & PSA, Rachael Culverhouse-Wilson